Bahamas

 Legal basis – Common law

-Legal framework – International Business Companies Act 2000 and the International Business Companies (Amendment) Act 2004.
+Legal framework – International Business Companies Act (As amended).

-Share capital – The usual authorized share capital is US$50,000.
-There is no statutory requirement for capital to be fully or partly paid on incorporation.
-Shares may be denominated in any currency, and may be with or without nominal or par value.
+Share capital – The maximum authorized share capital to avoid higher government fees is US$50,000.
+There is no minimum issued share capital other than issuing at least 1 share at the time of incorporation.
+There is no statutory requirement for capital to be fully or partly paid.
+Shares may be of different classes, and denominated in any currency and may be with or without nominal or par value.
 Bearer shares are not allowed.

 Shareholders – International Business Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents, without limitations.
 Details of shareholders are not publicly disclosed.
 Nominee shareholders are allowed.